WCSC-TV: History

 WCSC was the local outlet for Atlantic Coast Conference basketball and Southeastern Conference football which have been produced by its parent company since the 1980s.
-In 2004, Jefferson-Pilot management effectively forced out Warren Peper (who had been with the station since 1974) by offering him only a one-year extension of his contract with no renewal option.
+In 2004, Jefferson-Pilot management effectively forced out Warren Peper (who had been with the station since 1974) by only offering him a one-year extension of his contract with no renewal option.
 The popular anchor, who had handled both news and sports during his time at WCSC, was also the play-by-play announcer for the station's live coverage of college basketball and the Cooper River Bridge Run.

 After the station was sold to Jefferson-Pilot, Peper was a sideline reporter for the company's syndicated college football broadcasts.
 Peper went to Media General's WCBD-TV after a one-year non-compete agreement in the market expired.
 Viewers wrote that they hoped WCSC would not force out longtime anchors Bill Sharpe and Debi Chard in the same way.
 WCSC had lured meteorologist Bill Walsh away from rival WCIV in 1994 and had to hide his identity with thunderclouds when running station promotions during his non-compete agreement.

-On November 12, 2007, Lincoln Financial Media entered into an agreement to sell WCSC and the company's two other television stations (WBTV in Charlotte, North Carolina and WWBT in Richmond, Virginia) and Lincoln Financial Sports to Raycom Media for $583 million.
+On November 12, 2007, Lincoln Financial Media entered into an agreement to sell WCSC and the company's two other television stations (WBTV in Charlotte, North Carolina, and WWBT in Richmond, Virginia) and Lincoln Financial Sports to Raycom Media for $583 million.
 Raycom took ownership of the station on April 1, 2008.
-This made WCSC sister to WIS in Columbia, WTOC-TV in Savannah, Georgia and WMBF-TV in Myrtle Beach.
+This made WCSC sister to WIS in Columbia, WTOC-TV in Savannah, Georgia, and WMBF-TV in Myrtle Beach.
 Between them, the four stations cover the eastern two-thirds of South Carolina.

 On October 3, 2013, in honor of Bill Sharpe's 40 years at the station, the studio was renamed the Bill Sharpe Studio.

 On June 25, 2018, Gray Television announced its intent to acquire Raycom for $3.65 billion, pending regulatory approval.
 The sale was completed on January 2, 2019.

-Programming
+Local programming

-Syndicated programming
+Sports

-Syndicated programming on WCSC includes Inside Edition, Tamron Hall, Hot Bench and Right This Minute.
+Since 2024, WCSC's 3rd subchannel has aired select matches featuring the Charleston Battery of the USL Championship.